slothsoft/wordpress-github-repositories/README.md

 ### Installing

-Installing "GitHub Repositories" can be done by using the following steps:
+Installing "GitHub Repositories" can be done either by searching for "GitHub Repositories" via the "Plugins > Add New" screen in your WordPress dashboard, or by using the following steps:

-1. Download the plugin's ZIP via the green "Clone or download" button
+1. Download the plugin via [this repository](https://raw.githubusercontent.com/slothsoft/wordpress-github-repositories/master/release/github-repositories-1.0.0.zip)
 1. Upload the ZIP file through the 'Plugins > Add New > Upload' screen in your WordPress dashboard
 1. Activate the plugin through the 'Plugins' menu in WordPress